JeffreySarnoff/RollingFunctions.jl/docs/src/index.md

 - this fills the extra indices with values obtained bytrimming

--trimming evaluates the window function over available data
+- trimming evaluates the window function over available data
   - trimmed window spans are less than the specified window_span

 #### Use a vector of𝓃 padding values

 - where1 <= 𝓃 <  ℛᴼ.

 - this first pads then trims to assign the extra indices
   - the first𝓃 indices of the result will match this vector
-  - the nextℛᴼ - 𝓃 indices of the result will be trimmed
+  - the next ℛᴼ - 𝓃 indices of the result will be trimmed
   - the remaining indices get the rolled results.